-We are currently making the first direct biomechanical measurements of the upper airway in humans.
-By examining how the mechanical properties of these muscles are altered in people with obstructive sleep apnoea and how the brain drives these muscles, we will be able to improve treatments.
+NeuRA is currently making the first direct biomechanical measurements of the upper airway in humans, an area of the body thought to be key to how sleep apnoea operates.
+By examining how the brain drives these muscles and the change in their function due to obstructive sleep apnoea, we will be able to improve treatments.